astroML/gatspy/README.md

 Installation
 ------------
-Install gatspy using
+You can install the released version of gatspy using

+    $ pip install gatspy

+or install the source from this directory using

     $ python setup.py install

-The package is pure python (i.e. no C or Fortran extensions) so thre should not be installation issues.
+The package is pure python (i.e. no C or Fortran extensions) so there should be no problems with installation on any system.

 Unit Tests